Statement of Intent

 - Working Scientifically skills are embedded into topics rather than being taught separately.

-- Wherever possible and appropriate, topics will have a STEM focus – with activities and outcomes related to real life situations.
+- Wherever possible and appropriate, topics will have a STEM focus – with activities that incorporate technology, engineering and maths with outcomes that relate to real life.

 - Teachers use a range of questioning skills to enable children to think more deeply about their ideas and observations.

-- Children are encouraged to explain their ideas freely, without immediately being told they are correct or not.
-Other children are encouraged to challenge or affirm the ideas of their classmates, creating an environment of trust and exploration together.
+- Children are encouraged to explain their ideas freely and to challenge or affirm the ideas of their classmates, creating an environment of trust and exploration together.

 Statement of Impact